Bound by Corruption by BelovedStranger

 “Calm yourself, Kagome,” Sesshomaru commanded.

 His arms went around her, holding her down, pressing his shaft between their bodies.
 He was still hard, an imposing presence.
 With her legs spread, her chest bare, she felt vulnerable.
-She crossed her arms over her chest, and tried to sink further into the water.
-Only to glide her slick folds against the base of his imposing shaft.
+She wanted to crossed her arms over her chest, so sink further into the water, but his hold prevented her.
+Hunching down, her breasts slid along his pecks, grazing her nipples against the hard planes his chest.
+Felt her slick folds glide along the base of his imposing shaft.
 Her nerves sizzled at the provocative contact.

 Her struggles intensified, and surprisingly, she was free.